Civic engagement: Defining factors

 Efficiency and trust are observed to be the two main logics to effectively improve the effectiveness of the practical application of citizen technology in government projects.
 Communities can build consensus by reinforcing these two factors, reducing people's antipathy to public officials and social programs without removing legitimate skepticism, and reducing the distance that information barriers create when transmitting data.
 The confidentiality and security of civic technologies are factors in determining whether online public conversations are supported and popularized by the public.

 Local technology has three levels of transformation and dynamic models, from information to participation and empowerment.
 Web portals, social media platforms, and mobile apps are effective models for reaching a wide range of audiences; Electronic monitoring and management, service efficiency improvement, and business training help ensure increased participation and smooth operation.
 Open and transparent feedback and data release are factors that encourage future engagement and data accuracy.
 Completion of this series of information transmission and summary promotes the improvement of the future civic participation model.
 Future government programs will be citizen-oriented, information-technology-themed, and measured by efficiency and clarity.
 Besides, citizen audit provides grassroots organizers with a more durable and stable cooperative structure and strategic shift.
 It is a method to test the effectiveness of policies and get feedback from citizens, and it can effectively point out deficiencies in current policies and systems.

 Around the world

 Norway

-First, there is Norway with a study on "Local Newspapers, Facebook and Local Civic Engagement" by Malene Paulsen Lie.
-The study aimed to "[investigate] how a selection of the inhabitants of two Norwegian communities make use of the local press and Facebook..." and concluded that "both Facebook and the local press play important roles in civic engagement", illustrating the various mediums that citizens utilize.
+A study on "Local Newspapers, Facebook and Local Civic Engagement" by Malene Paulsen Lie in Norway aimed to "[investigate] how a selection of the inhabitants of two Norwegian communities make use of the local press and Facebook..." and concluded that "both Facebook and the local press play important roles in civic engagement", illustrating the various mediums that citizens utilize.
 When looking at the demographics of each medium, this study also saw that the younger demographic strayed from local newspapers and preferred national or international news, while the older demographic prioritized the local newspaper.